edwin-jones/pyclock/challenges.md

 # Challenges

-1. How could we make the animation less smooth?

 1. Try to make the hands faster - what about a millisecond hand?

-1. Could we make the clock show real time rather than a stopwatch style counter?
+1. Could we make the clock into stopwatch style counter?

 1. Could we draw differently?
 What about different colors?
 How would they work?